GGracieux/lighthouse-orchestrator/README.md

 # Lightkeeper

 Lightkeeper is a simple lighthouse job orchestrator made with nodejs.
-- Configure with json files under /app/conf
+- Configure with json files under /conf
-- Launch with lightkeeper executable file under /app
+- Launch with lightkeeper executable file under /
 - Get job results under /data or through http://localhost

 ## Configuration

-All configuration files are located under the app/conf :
+All configuration files are located under /conf :

 ### jobs.json
 This file defines the jobs to run with lighthouse.
 Each job must specify the following properties :